 In a broad sense, there is really no such thing as a cure for post-surgical pain.
 This is partially because the concept is quite simply far too vast.
 You cannot reasonably expect to develop a singular cure that can be applied to any situation that might qualify as post-surgical pain.
 While no one ever wants to close the book on curing a condition (or several conditions that fall under a larger heading), the focus with post-surgical pain leans more towards the subject of pain management.

 If you are experiencing post-surgical pain, your healthcare provider is going to suggest management.
 With chronic pain control, there are two major goals that tend to define most management strategies.
 The first goal is to reduce the symptoms to the greatest extent possible.
 The second goal is to reduce not only the various emotional distresses inherent in enduring post-surgical pain, but to also reduce the functional limitations that can occur as a result of post-surgical pain.
 Within both of these larger goals, there is a great deal that can be attempted.
 Medications can be utilized in these situations, but in many cases, healthcare providers will look for management/reduction strategies that do not rely solely on OTC/prescription medications.
 Of course, one must consider the potential for abuse and addiction in these situations.
-Nonetheless, in the aftermath of surgery patients may be prescribed strong painkillers such as Tramadol, dihydrocodeine or some other form of codeine phosphate.
-Get more information here
+Nonetheless, in the aftermath of surgery patients may be prescribed strong painkillers such as Co Codamol which is a compound formula of 30mg of codeine phosphate with 500mg of paracetamol.
+You can get more information about how to buy Co codamol online here.

 It is also possible that the pain management will suggest a pain clinic.
 It is generally accepted that there are three major types of pain management clinics available to interested individuals.